 #06 - Flower

-Flower petals of all kinds and colors fall onto Suguru from the classroom window above, and it takes all that Kakeru has to not blush at the unexpectedly adorable sight his older brother makes with his slightly puzzled eyes and flower petals in his hair.
+Flower petals fall onto Suguru from the classroom window above, and it takes all that Kakeru has to not blush at the unexpectedly adorable sight his older brother makes with his slightly puzzled eyes with flower petals in his hair.

 #07 - Touch